AbsaOSS/ScAPI/README.md

 --thread-count <value>          Maximum count of thread used to run test suite.
 Default is '1' --file-format <value>           Format of definition files.
 Default is all 'json'.
 Supported formats [json].
 --report <value>                Path to a report output directory.
---validate-only <value>         Validate input definitions only.
+--validate-only                 Validate input definitions only.
+Default is 'false' --debug                         Activate debug logging.
 Default is 'false' --extra-vars k1=v1,k2=v2...
 Extra variables that will be merged into the test definition json files.
 Overwrites the ones from env.

 --help                          prints this usage text